vilhelmprytz/remote-door-lock/esp32/README.md

 ## Configuration

 For the ESP32 software to work, you need to create a header file with some configuration variables.
-Create a file in the `include` folder with the name `build_config.h`, i.e. `include/build_config.h`.
+Create a file in the `include` folder with the name `BuildConfig.h`, i.e. `include/BuildConfig.h`.

 Put the following contents in the file, modify the values of the constants.
 The variables are quite self-explanatory.